MasterCard Has Finally Realized That Signatures Are Obsolete and Stupid - Slashdot

 Re: (Score:2)

+Why do you need two-factor online when you can do it right through the browser?
+The W3C has accepted some FIDO specifications such as U2F as standards to access devices which sign a digital challenge; it amazes me they didn't produce an EVM-via-browser standard so you could use a USB EVM port to connect a credit card to your computer.

+As with FIDO devices, the EVM device should indicate an attempt to use and require a physical hardware button press to acknowledge before actually sending anything to the E

-That's not what the signature is for (Score:2)
+That's not what the signature is for (Score:5, Informative)

 It's for verification of purchase after the fact, not to prevent fraudulent purchases at the time of transaction.